 Presenting a nice hostess gift as you arrive is a great way to break the ice, especially if you bring a gift that is unique, one-of-a-kind, or homemade.

 Here are some simple hostess gift ideas that are easy to organize ahead of time, and they won't break the bank.

-3. Homemade jams or preserves.
+- Homemade jams or preserves.
 If you are an avid canner who makes jams and preserves every summer, it goes without saying that a jar of your best jam makes a great gift, especially if you like to make unusual jams such as ice wine jelly or jalapeno pepper jelly.
-Chutneys and antipastos are also yummy hostess gifts!
+Chutneys and antipasti are also yummy hostess gifts!

-9. Beeswax candles.
+- Beeswax candles.
 A nice set of natural beeswax candles are perfect for almost any occasion.
 You can make the candles yourself by rolling sheets of beeswax around a wick.
 These supplies are available at most craft stores.
-Tie the together with a wide ribbon.
+Tie them together with a wide ribbon.

 Here are some more quick tips for choosing a thoughtful hostess gift that's sure to please:

 - Pick a gift that is small and wrap it so that that it can be easily opened and acknowledged.
 Your hostess is right in the middle of throwing a party.
 She has guests to entertain, food to prepare, things to do.
-If she has to sit down and unwrap the present, untie unless ribbons, and them find a place big enough to put the gift once it is open, you''ll be making more work for the hostess.
+If she has to sit down and unwrap the present, untie useless ribbons, and then find a place big enough to put the gift once it is open, you'll be making more work for the hostess.

 - Choose a hostess gift that can be placed in other rooms around the house.
 That way, if you happen to pick something that doesn't go with her style, she can put it on display somewhere else.
 Don't give the hostess a gift and then expect it to be on display every time you come over.

 - Gifts that can be used up make great hostess presents.
 Food, soaps, candles, stationery, and so on are good because they don't take up much room add extra clutter to the hostess's home.